tsac2020/tsac2020.github.io/abstracts/contents/03_abstract.md

 - Wang, Zhe, and Chanam Lee.
 2010.
 "Site and neighborhood environments for walking among older adults."
 Health & Place no. 16 (6):1268-1279.
 - Wang, Zhe, Susan Rodiek, and Mardelle Shepley.
 2006.
 Residential Site Environments and Yard Activities of Older Adults.
 In Report on University Research: Texas A&M University.
 - Williams, Daniel, and Michael Patterson.
 2008.
 "Place, Leisure, and Well-being Place."
 In, 105-119.

+### License

+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License, which permits to copy and redistribute the material in any medium or format.
+You are also allowed to remix, transform, and build upon the material under the following terms: 1) You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+2) You may not use the material for commercial purposes.
+3) If you remix, transform or build upon the material, you must distribute your contributions under the same license as the original.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/